5stars217/5stars217.github.io/_posts/2024-04-23-adversaries-sometimes-compute-gradients.md

 ---

 # Adversaries sometimes compute gradients.
-Other times, they rob you.

 ## Bottom line up front:
 You want to know where the defender has less visibility, and exploit that?

 Build an adversary flywheel.

 The next phase of asymmetric adversarial engagements against apex defenders requires you to understand the defensive flywheel, and use data science to rapidly pivot the rotational axis of the much smaller and nimble adversary flywheel.

 ## The adversary flywheel?